 Refuels your sugar addictionDropping carbs is no walk in the park.
 This is one of the main reasons that some people experience early keto flu symptoms.
 Though keto cycling may help alleviate keto side effects if you’re just starting keto, it’s likely to set you back a bit if you’re already adjusted to low-carb living.
 Basically, you will have to re-adjust to jumping in and out of ketosis and be strong enough to cut the carbs again once you have them.
 (3)

 The Final Verdict: Is Keto Cycling Right for You?

 Now that you know the facts, you’re probably deciding whether you want to dip into keto cycling, or if perhaps regular keto is more your thing.
 Unfortunately, there isn’t a ton of research that can help you make the decision one way or the other, since there are no published studies on keto cycling.

 However, the “theoretical” evidence should be enough to help you realize whether or not keto cycling could work for you.
 If you’re already loving keto however, you may not want to rock the boat!
 It’s really a personal decision based on your present and future health goals.

 But one thing is for sure… No matter which version of keto you go with, it can often be hard to stick with nutritious, keto-friendly food options on a busy schedule.
 Make abiding by your diet easier with keto-friendly meal replacement shakes mixed with ketone-boosting MCT Oil.
 You’ll have a delicious, low-carb, sugar-free, and nutrient-filled keto meal in seconds.

 Get everything you need to make these delicious shakes, along with keto recipe ideas and other essentials in this keto kit!
-Don't forget to checkout our keto calculator to help you track your calories and macros as well.

 After reading this article, are you on board with keto cycling?
 Why or why not?
 Let us know in the comments below!